As a child of the 70s and 80s, I have never lived in a world that wasn’t obsessed with sunscreen.

 No such thing as a safe sunscreen

 In response to the questionable safety of sunscreens, recent years have seen an avalanche of “natural” mineral sunscreens come onto the market.
 But are they any safer?
 A study released in October 2021 found that after only two hours exposure to UV radiation, zinc oxide-based sunscreens began losing effectiveness and become toxic.
 The team of researchers sought to determine the stability, safety and effectiveness of sunscreen ingredients in combination rather than as individual compounds (which is how they are considered for FDA approval).
 TLDR: Both nano-sized* zinc oxide particles and so-called “safe” non-nano zinc oxide particles degraded UVA protection and caused toxicity upon UV irradiation. * A nano particle is one-billionth of a meter.
 By definition, any particle greater than 100 nanometers is called a non-nano particle.
-According to Oregon State University professor and toxicology expert Robyn Tanguay:
+According to Oregon State University professor and toxicology expert Robyn Tanguay:“The findings would surprise many consumers who are misled by ‘nano free’ labels on mineral-based sunscreens that imply the sunscreens are safe just because they don’t contain those smaller particles.
+Any size of metal oxide particle can have reactive surface sites, whether it is less than 100 nanometers or not.
+More important than size is the metal identity, its crystal structure, and any surface coatings.”

 Environmental impact

 In addition to promoting endocrine disruption and even cancer, chemical and mineral sunscreen chemicals have made their way into the ocean where they’re taking a toll on the plants and animals.
 They bleach coral reefs and cause reproductive issues and birth defects in fish and other aquatic life.
 Sadly, the alternative mineral sunscreens don’t fair much better in the environment.
 Evidence is mounting that even “natural” zinc oxide-based sunscreens are accumulating in the oceans and are affecting the ecosystem.
 This applies even to non-nano particles, which cause just as many problems as nano, impairing photosynthesis, bleaching coral, killing ocean phytoplankton and disrupting the base of the marine food chain.
 The chemicals build up in fish muscle tissue and are passed back to us when we eat them.
 Just as these sunscreens block UV for us when we wear them, the UV filters also affects the vitamin D levels in the fish.
 Fatty, wild-caught fish such as salmon, tuna, herring, mackerel and sardines are some of the best sources of dietary vitamin D, but that may be changing thanks to sunscreen contamination in the ocean.
 At best, sunscreen may provide a false sense of security and allow us to stay in the sun beyond a healthy amount of time.
 At worst, sunscreen’s UV filters may be downright toxic and do far more harm than good — both to the environment and to us.
-So what can we do about it?
+So what can we do about it?Eat a photoprotective diet

-It may sound a bit backwards since most of us grew up believing that sun avoidance was key to keeping our skin healthy, but the cornerstone of effective sun management is actually maintaining healthy skin
+It may sound a bit backwards since most of us grew up believing that sun avoidance was key to keeping our skin healthy, but the cornerstone of effective sun management is actually maintaining healthy skin.

 95%+ of UV radiation is blocked by a healthy epidermis, and most of the remaining 5% is absorbed by the collagen just beneath your skin.
 The catch is, if you don’t have healthy levels of collagen, that last 5% may really increase your odds of sunburned, sun-damaged skin.